samjones1001/coin-changer-python/README.md

 At present, this project can be run as a command line script using `python main.py [amount]` where amount represents the change you wish to calculate.

-Output will be printed to the command line as a list of integers representing coins.a
+Output will be printed to the command line as a list of integers representing coins.

 For example: